 TL;DR

-• Wire transfers have the benefit of being faster and having higher transfer limits than EFT methods, but they carry higher fees and are not reversible.
+- Wire transfers are the specific type of EFT sent individually and in real-time between banks via networks like Fedwire or SWIFT.
+Wire transfers have the benefit of being faster and having higher transfer limits than ACH payments and card network transactions, but they carry higher fees and are not reversible.

 Because they are entirely digital, electronic payments have no paper footprint and can be actioned on the same business day they are initiated.
 This makes EFTs easy and convenient for businesses and consumers alike.